dylan-lang/testworks/documentation/users-guide/source/reference.rst

    path names of reference data files, or the hostname of a test database server, to be supplied on the command line of the test application and retrieved by the test.

+.. function:: test-temp-directory

+   Retrieve a unique temporary directory for the current test to use.

+   :signature: test-temp-directory => (directory :: <directory-locator>)

+   Returns a directory (a ``<directory-locator>``) that may be used for temporary files created by the test or benchmark.
+The directory is created the first time this function is called for each test or benchmark and is not deleted after the test run is complete in case it's useful for post-mortem analysis.
+The directory is named ``_test/<user>-<timestamp>/<test-name>`` and is rooted at ``$DYLAN``, if defined, or in the current directory otherwise.

 ..
 TODO(cgay): document the remaining exported names.